logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/eks_ecr_integration.md

 ## Step 5: Allow managed.hopsworks.ai to delete ECR repositories on your behalf

-For [managed.hopsworks.ai](https://managed.hopsworks.ai) to be able to clean up the ECR repo when terminating your hopsworks cluster, you need to add a new inline policy to the [Cross-Account role](getting_started.md#option-1-using-aws-cross-account-roles) or [user connected to managed.hopsworks.ai](getting_started.md#option-2-using-aws-access-keys), that you set up when [connecting your AWS account to managed.hopsworks.ai](getting_started.md#step-1-connecting-your-aws-account).
+For [managed.hopsworks.ai](https://managed.hopsworks.ai) to be able to clean up the ECR repo when terminating your Hopsworks cluster, you need to add a new inline policy to the [Cross-Account role](getting_started.md#option-1-using-aws-cross-account-roles) or [user connected to managed.hopsworks.ai](getting_started.md#option-2-using-aws-access-keys), that you set up when [connecting your AWS account to managed.hopsworks.ai](getting_started.md#step-1-connecting-your-aws-account).

 Navigate to [AWS management console](https://console.aws.amazon.com/iam/home#), then click on *Roles* or *Users* depending on which connection method you have used in [managed.hopsworks.ai](https://managed.hopsworks.ai), and then search for your role or user name and click on it.
 Go to the *Permissions* tab, click on *Add inline policy* and go to the *JSON* tab.
 Replace the existing JSON permissions with the JSON permissions below.
 Click on *Review policy*, name it, and click *Create policy*.